GitauHarrison/notes/oop_python.md

         self.__get_phone = phone
 ```

 Again, the naming of the setter method is similar to that of the getter method.
 We know that it is a setter method because (1) it has the `setter` decorator, (2) we are assigning `phone` to `__get_phone`, our getter method.
-This method takes additional argurments compared to that of the getter method.
+This method takes additional arguments compared to that of the getter method.

 In an active Python interpreter, you will notice that the value of `phone` can only be accessed using the getter method which has been set using the setter method.
 It is only possible to alter the value of `phone` using the `get_phone` setter method.